 Consumers today expect to have digital retailing options when they go to buy a vehicle.
 The enduring question here is how far each customer will want to remain online through the purchase process.
 For instance, some may prefer to “Get Today’s Price” online and visit the dealership to complete all other steps, while others may not want to leave the comfort of their home at all.

 The dealership sales process and staff need to be organized and equipped to handle the full range of consumer digital preferences.
 One essential factor is seamless communication.
-The better your team communicates, the greater success you will have with your digital retailing solution, resulting in the progression of more leads.
+The better your team communicates, the greater success you will have with your automobile leads solution, resulting in the progression of more leads.
 Sales managers, internet managers, the service team, and others need to be comfortable with processing customer information that was shared through digital forms and using this data to inform future interactions.

 Acknowledge the shopper’s digital effort.